 Music pumping in my ears, feet pounding away on the cross trainer, I gaze up from the flashing dashboard to the row of televisions hanging from the gym ceiling.
 Ivory poachers in Gabon, a posh gardener in a tight squeeze, the usual random something or nothing on London Live all bid to grab my attention with alluring titbits of subtitled conversations.
 Gazing towards the last screen, fifteen little words grab my attention so violently that I catch my breath.
 Wrapping the enormity of their meaning around my throat, those little fifteen words stab me in my chest and make me gasp out loud “No!”

-If we were living in a time of reason and logic I would have laughed – How on earth would the privatisation of the British education system make it through Parliament?
+If we were living in a time of reason and logic I would have laughed – How on Earth would the privatisation of the British education system make it through Parliament?
 But we are living in bizarre times.
 A moment in history where junior doctors are being branded as greedy, while bankers and banks are bailed out.
 Forests, parks, libraries and social housing are being sold at a public loss for a private profit.
 Workers rights are being dismantled, employment tribunal fees have risen whilst legal aid cut.
 Zero hour contracts for our most vulnerable and tax breaks for the wealthy.

 I have been a primary school teacher for nearly ten years.
 I have worked in both Local Authority schools and an academy chain.

 If these proposals go ahead we are literally and figuratively selling our children’s futures for a private profit.
 I entered teaching because I knew that a good education can change lives.
 It changed mine.
 Every evening or weekend, when I’m marking, or planning or creating resources for my class, I’m motivated because I know I am helping to shape a child’s future.
-It is a beautiful honours and I get to do it for a living.
+It is a beautiful honour and I get to do it for a living.
 Politics, business and money can not play part in that process.

 The most obvious difference between the two types of school is that Local Authority schools are bound by the National Curriculum and the Teachers Work and Pay Conditions frameworks, whereas academies are free to develop their own curriculum, HR practices and standards.
 After working in an academy however, I felt the most dramatic difference was school culture, the academy felt like a business.